-AHN: Building a company from scratch is very challenging.
-You know how to develop a product, but you don’t know the language of the customer or the market.
+AHN: Building a company from scratch is similar to raising a baby.
+You know how to develop a product, but you don’t know the language of the customer and the market.
 To overcome this challenge, it’s necessary to trial and error test several times with several different customers.

 The third advantage of starting your own company is that you get to meet so many people during the journey and expand your network, which if you were an employee of another company, you may not have the opportunity to do.

 In my experience I would say that the most challenging part for me when starting my own company was the instability of financial agreement with the customers; the difficulty turning your pilot customer into a paying customer.
 I have noticed that this has become even more of a challenge since the pandemic.

 WR: What advice do you have for other women in tech looking to take the leap and start their own business?